 ² Assumes you are in retirement phase.

-³ Takes into account low income tax offset and 15% pension tax offset and assumes no other income is received.
+³ Takes into account low income tax offset, low and middle income tax offset and 15% pension tax offset as at 1 July 2019, and assumes no other income is received.

 ⁴ Preservation age is 55 for those born before 1 July 1960 and gradually increases to 60 depending on date of birth.